adrienjoly/adrienjoly.github.io/prod/index.md

 ---
 title: Products & side projects
-description: Products I crafted and shipped with ♥️ love
+description: Products I've crafted and shipped with ♥️ love
+containerClass: "container-md"
 ---

-> In a nutshell, I've been maintaining several projects (most of them are [open source](https://github.com/adrienjoly/)):
+I've been maintaining various types of projects:

->
-> - productivity tools; (e.g. [Next Step for Trello](https://adrienjoly.com/chrome-next-step-for-trello) and [Scribe bot for Telegram](https://github.com/adrienjoly/telegram-scribe-bot))
+- productivity tools; (e.g. [Next Step for Trello](https://adrienjoly.com/chrome-next-step-for-trello) and [Scribe bot for Telegram](https://github.com/adrienjoly/telegram-scribe-bot))
-> - education material; (e.g. [Startup Tour](https://www.udemy.com/startuptour/?couponCode=AJNOW20), [js-test](https://github.com/adrienjoly/js-test) and a [Node.js course](/teaching))
+- education material and tools; (e.g. [Startup Tour](https://www.udemy.com/startuptour/?couponCode=AJNOW20), [gclass-cli](https://github.com/adrienjoly/classroom-assignments-cli), [énoncé](https://github.com/adrienjoly/enonce) and a [Node.js course](/teaching))
-> - and products for music lovers and musicians. (e.g. [Openwhyd](https://openwhyd.org), [Album Shelf](https://github.com/adrienjoly/album-shelf) and [a chiptune synthesizer made with WebMIDI](https://github.com/adrienjoly/webmidi-launchkey-mini))
+- and apps for music lovers and musicians. (e.g. [Openwhyd](https://openwhyd.org), [Album Shelf](https://github.com/adrienjoly/album-shelf) and [a chiptune synth.](https://github.com/adrienjoly/webmidi-launchkey-mini))

->
-> I developed many of them while I was experimenting [life as a Indie Hacker](https://hackernoon.com/12-months-to-become-an-indie-hacker-ad0c916c1f5f), for 1 year.
+Most of them are [open source](https://github.com/adrienjoly/).
+And I developed many of them while I was experimenting [life as a Indie Hacker](https://hackernoon.com/12-months-to-become-an-indie-hacker-ad0c916c1f5f).
+If I had more time, I would probably bootstrap dozens of new projects, from my [list of ideas](/ideas).
->
-> Also check out [my now page](/now) and my [list of ideas](/ideas).

-## Recent side projects

-- 🤖 [Scribe bot](https://github.com/adrienjoly/telegram-scribe-bot), a virtual assistant which allows me to quickly take some notes, save ToDos and/or bookmarks through Telegram.

-- 👾 [chiptune synth](https://github.com/adrienjoly/webmidi-launchkey-mini), exploring the use of WebMidi and WebAudio to perform "chiptune" music (inspired by vintage game consoles like Nintendo Entertainment System) live, using MIDI instruments.
-As explained in "[Make Game Boy music in JavaScript](https://www.youtube.com/watch?v=xsKB5bRKZ4Y&t=621s)" (10-minute video), I'm thinking of using this to give an [educational concert about chiptune music](/chips).
-Please contact me if you know any musicians who may like to collaborate!

-- 💿 [album-shelf](https://github.com/adrienjoly/album-shelf), an living web page on which I maintain a collection of my favorite music albums.
-Made with Jekyll and Github pages.
+Would these skills be valuable for your business?
+See [what services I can provide](/pro).

 ## Products I've been maintaining for a while